 Risks of Broad Exclusions

 Broad limitations on indemnification for intellectual property infringement introduce significant risks by potentially leaving parties exposed to substantial liabilities.
 When carve-outs are overly broad, they undermine the protective purpose of broad indemnity provisions, shifting unforeseen financial burdens onto the indemnified party.
 This exposure complicates risk assessment, as the potential for costly IP claims may not be adequately mitigated.
 The absence of indemnity coverage for certain IP infringements can erode contractual certainty, increasing vulnerability to litigation and damages.
-Consequently, parties must carefully evaluate the scope of exclusions to balance the need for protection against intellectual property risks with the realities of negotiated indemnity parameters.
+Parties must carefully evaluate the scope of exclusions to balance the need for protection against intellectual property risks with the realities of negotiated indemnity parameters.
 Failure to do so may result in disproportionate liability and undermine the overall risk management strategy embedded within the contractual framework.

 Negotiating IP Liability Limits